 “I wish people knew I can’t help it.
 Don’t get mad at me.
 I only like certain foods.
 It’s the way my brain works not something I am doing to make you mad.”

-I think it clear that our children WANT to eat.
+I think it is clear that our children WANT to eat.
 They NEED to eat.
 But somedays it just isn’t as easy as we think it should be.
-Have a little bit of patience, understanding and most of all, believe us when we say our child isn’t just “picky”.
+Have a little bit of patience, understanding, and most of all, believe us when we say our child isn’t just “picky”.

 More than anything, there is a real reason our children are “picky” and calling them that doesn’t get to the root of the problem and help anyone.